onflow/flow-ft/README.md

 7. Use the `burn_tokens.cdc` transaction with the admin account to burn tokens.
 8. Use the `create_minter.cdc` transaction to create a new MintandBurn resource and store it in a new Admin's account.

+# Running Automated Tests

+You can find automated tests in the `fungible_token_test.go` file.
+It uses the transaction templates that are contained in the `fungible_templates.go` file.
+Currently, these rely on a dependency from a private dapper labs repository to run, so external users will not be able to run them.
+We are working on making all of this public so anyone can run tests, but haven't completed this work yet.

 # Payment ID solution for Custodial Deposits